POLICY FOR PROTECTION OF CHILDREN AND VULNERABLE ADULTS

 The aim of the policy:

-Is to promote good practice, providing children and young people with appropriate safety/protection whilst in the care of Shiamak Davar International Ltd and to allow staff and volunteers to make informed and confident responses to specific child protection issues.
-The purpose of the policy is:
+is to promote good practice, providing children and young people with appropriate safety/protection whilst in the care of Shiamak Davar International Ltd and to allow staff and volunteers to make informed and confident responses to specific child protection issues.

 Prevention